jjfcode/Bills_tracker_v3/README.md

 - **Bill Counter** - Shows exactly how many bills are being displayed
 - **Apply Button** - Apply the selected Status and Period filters
 - **Clear Button** - Reset to default view (Pending bills only)
+- **Website Auto-Complete** - Smart suggestions for common bill websites as you type

 ### 📊 **Data Management**
 - **Table Sorting** - Click any column header to sort (ascending/descending with arrow indicators)